orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 ### Route Binding

-For a long time Orchid used its own solution for defining route arguments, but now for the vast majority of methods (query/method) the same is used as with Controller.
+For a long time, Orchid has been using its own solution for defining route arguments.
+However, for the vast majority of methods (query/method), the same solution as with Controller is used.

-This makes it possible to define:
+This allows you to define:

 ```php
 Route::screen('/posts/{post:slug}', ExampleScreen::class);